-Acknowledgements: I have been fortunate to receive a tremendous amount of feedback and help from many people over the relatively short time in which this paper was written.
-Thanks to D. Abramovich, J.-L. Colliot-Thélène, J.S.
+Acknowledgements: I was fortunate to receive a tremendous amount of feedback and help from many people over the relatively short time in which this paper was first written.
+Thanks to D. Abramovich, J.-L. Colliot-Thélène, K. Conrad, J.S.
 Ellenberg, E. Izadi, D.J.
 Lorenzini, D. Swinarski and (most of all) B. Poonen.